viciousviper/DokanCloudFS/README.md

 Configuration options:

   - Global
+    - **libPath**: Path to search for gateway plugin assemblies (relative to the location of *DokanCloudFS.exe*).<br/>All plugin dependencies not covered directly by DokanCloudFS should be placed in this path as well.
     - **threads**: Number of concurrent threads used by the Dokan driver.<br />Defaults to 5.
   - Per drive
     - **schema**: Selects the cloud storage service gateway to be used.<br />Must correspond to one of the *CloudFS* gateways installed in the *Gateways\\* subdirectory.
 Presently supports the following values: